 Assuming that you’re looking to develop just an Android taxi booking app, then here’s what we would suggest:

 Total Estimate – $12,000* *Depending on features included in your initial estimate.
 Price includes 3 months of updates and supports with a lifetime 24/7 support agreement and “No Updates No Life” policy.

-A- These apps make money because they provide their clients with excellent services which are available anytime, anywhere.
+A. These apps make money because they provide their clients with excellent services anytime and anywhere.
 They also use advertisements to introduce themselves as a reliable source of taxi booking so that people feel comfortable and start using them.